FHA Loan Calculator

 FHA Mortgage Insurance Premium (MIP) has two components:

-Unlike conventional PMI which can be removed at 20% equity, FHA MIP has different rules:
+Unlike conventional PMI which can be removed at 20% equity:

-- With less than 10% down, MIP is required for the life of the loan
+- Less than 10% down = MIP for life of loan

 Credit Score Requirements